-- The need to retain reserves for general day to day cash flow needs. - 5.2.
+- The need to retain a general contingency to provide for any unforeseen circumstances which may arise. - The need to retain reserves for general day to day cash flow needs. - 5.2.
 The ten areas of risk considered in the general contingency are detailed below with an explanation of the potential risks faced by the council.